zextras/tech-doc/source/carbonio/migration/preliminaries.rst

    **Destination** infrastructure to complete Phases 1, 2, and 3 at once.

-Procedure 2, from |suite| Compatible Platform - Provisioning only This procedure only migrates accounts and |cos|\es, (provisioning) using the Backup module, while all remaining items are migrated using data exported from the **Source** and manually imported in the **Destination**.
-This procedure **should be only used** in a scenario which features a backup that contains corrupted blobs, but whose metadata are still intact.
+Procedure 2, from |suite| Compatible Platform - Provisioning only + IMAPSync This procedure only migrates accounts and |cos|\es, (provisioning) using the Backup module, while all remaining items are migrated using data exported from the **Source** and manually imported in the **Destination**.
+This procedure **should be only used** in a scenario which features a backup that contains corrupted blobs, but whose metadata are still intact or when you are exporting a large amount of data.
    This scenario is described in dedicated page :ref:`mig-zx-prov`.

+Procedure 3, from Generic E-mail Systems based on compatible AD or Openldap + IMAPSync This procedure performs provisioning by connecting to an external LDAP database (whether Active Directory or OpenLDAP).
+   Once the provisioning phase is completed, the data will then be synchronized with the IMAPSync tool.
+   The steps related to this procedure can be found here :ref:`mig-zx-ldap`.

-Procedure 3, From Generic E-mail Systems
-   When the source is no |suite| :ref:`compatible platform
+Procedure 4, from Generic E-mail Systems + IMAPSync When the source is no |suite| :ref:`compatible platform
    <zx-compatible>`, the only possibility is to export all the
    necessary items from the **Source** and importing them on the